Learning to Pray with Confidence and Humility, Trusting in God's Power

-A man with leprosy came and knelt before him and said, "Lord, if you are willing, you can make me clean'" (Matthew 8:2)
+"A man with leprosy came and knelt before him and said, 'Lord, if you are willing, you can make me clean'" (Matthew 8:2)

 Taking my kids shopping requires patience, organization, and the ability to say no in ten different languages.

 "Mom, we're out of fruit snacks, can we get some?
 And what about cereal?
 I like the kind with marshmallows and frosted everything.
 Do we have the stuff to make brownies when we get home?"

 The incessant begging inevitably leads to a fuller cart and bigger bill.
 I know it's hard though, resisting the temptation to beg for everything.
 I walk through life that way sometimes.
-My prayer life becomes like a trip to the store.

 Lord, I'm really struggling at work, please help lighten my load.
 And do you see the pain this illness is causing my friend?
 She could use some relief.
 Then there's that thing I've been praying about for a really long time, any chance I could get that now?

-The creator of the universe listens as we pummel Him with request after request.
+The creator of the universe listens as I pummel Him with request after request.
 Only, He doesn't get annoyed like I tend to at the store with my kids, fighting the urge to scream out, “Will you just stop asking!?!”

 This confidence, rooted in faith, is paired with humility.
 Take a look at the leper again: as soon as he reached the feet of Jesus, he knelt before Him.
 He marched through the crowds in confidence, only to bow down at the feet of Jesus.
 Though we might not physically kneel before our Lord in prayer, we can bend our hearts in reverence, acknowledging His power and glory.

 In our own prayers, we, too, should submit all things to God's will, acknowledging His sovereignty and trusting that His will is better than our desires.
 When we ask the Lord to work in our lives, we should also recognize His power and ability to do such work.
 Prayers that submit to God's will and recognize His power bring glory to our Lord.

 From the leper, we learn to approach the Lord with confidence and humility, to present our requests in a way that aligns our desires to His will, and to recognize His power to work in our lives.

 When our prayer life mimics this leper’s prayer, the begging child at the store becomes a respectful and obedient child of God.
-Honor and submission are the focus instead of selfish request and desires.
-No more requests for trivial or outlandish things, no more begging and pleading like a whiny child.
+Honor and submission are the focus instead of selfish requests and desires.
+No more asking for trivial or outlandish things, no more begging and pleading like a whiny child.